AidarHaziahmetov/AidarHaziahmetov/README.md

-## I'm Aidar and i codding on Python, and would like to code on Java and Kotlin
+## I'm Aidar and i codding on Python and Go

 <!--